Skip to main content

 While a product team often includes UX and UI experts, it is helpful for product managers to have some technical knowledge of user experience best practices.
 This will help the product manager speak the same language as the UX product team, and ensure mutual understanding of how quick or time-consuming a task may be.

-It also can help a PM communicate requirements more effectively and can be used when creating wireframes or other product documentation.
+It also can help a PM communicate requirements more effectively and can be used when creating product wireframes or other product documentation.

 How you can learn: